 You can choose two different bao, so I suggest getting the duck and the pork.
 The gamey duck is a good match with the lighter pork.
 Plus you get two bitty spring rolls as lagniappe, and who doesn’t like something for nothing?

-Wash it all down with a blueberry-lavender-white chocolate pop from Popsicle, the literally-minded popsicle stand, also in Aarhus Street Food.
+Wash it all down with a blueberry-lavender-white chocolate pop from Popsicle, the literally-named popsicle stand, also in Aarhus Street Food.
 It looks like an Easter egg and tastes like a spring day, so what’s not to love!

 One Day in Aarhus